lkuper/dissertation/talks/defense.md

 ## (17. road map)

 Those questions bring me to the next part of the talk, where I'm going to introduce the concept of quasi-deterministic parallel programming.
-I'm going to explain this through an example problem that's hard to solve using just the threshold reads that we've seen so far, and that motivates the need for handlers, quiesence, and freezing.
+I'm going to explain this through an example problem that's hard to solve using just the threshold reads that we've seen so far, and that motivates the need for handlers, quiescence, and freezing.

 ## (18. challenge: parallel graph traversal)